Lotto 6/49: Largest jackpots

 Before the June 2004 increase in ticket prices from $1 to $2, the largest Lotto 6/49 jackpot was $26.4 million, on September 2, 1995.

-The largest Lotto 6/49 jackpot, was drawn on October 17, 2015 for a jackpot of $64 million.
+Prior to the September 2022 change in format, the largest Lotto 6/49 jackpot was drawn on October 17, 2015 for $64 million.
 The jackpot was won by one ticket purchased in Mississauga, Ontario.

-The second largest Lotto 6/49 jackpot, was $63.4 million on the draw for April 13, 2013.
-These were the two largest jackpots in Canadian history, until the jackpot of the Lotto Max was increased to a maximum of $70 million.
-This $70 million jackpot has been won numerous times in Ontario since it was introduced in May of 2019.
+The second largest Lotto 6/49 jackpot was $63.4 million on the draw for April 13, 2013.
+Until 2019, these were the two largest jackpots in Canadian history; by comparison, while Lotto Max has had a main prize pool as high as $128 million, that lottery has set a cap on its main jackpot (which was most recently raised from $60 million to $80 million, with the first $65 million and $70 million jackpots first hit in 2019 and 2020 respectively) with excess "main prize pool" money being assigned to supplemental "MaxMillions" prizes of $1 million each.

 The third largest Lotto 6/49 jackpot was drawn on October 26, 2005.
 The single winning ticket, worth $54.3 million, was purchased in Camrose, Alberta by a group of 17 oil and gas plant workers.
 This was the largest Canadian lottery jackpot up to that time, and a significant increase from the previous record of $37.8 million on a Super 7 lottery draw in 2002—rapid sales created by lottery fever across the country pushed this 2005 Lotto 6/49 jackpot far beyond the originally estimated $40 million.

-By comparison, while the Canadian Lotto Max lottery has had a main prize pool as high as $128 million, that lottery sets a cap of $70 million for its main jackpot, with excess "main prize pool" money being applied to a series of $1 million MaxMillions prizes on the same Pool.
+The Gold Ball Draw reached a 1 in 2 chance of awarding $66 million on the September 23, 2023 draw, the largest jackpot in Lotto 6/49 history.
+The jackpot was not awarded to the Gold Ball Draw winner, meaning that the maximum jackpot of $68 million was awarded for the first time during the September 27 draw.
+The winning ticket was sold in the Toronto area.